anniehedgpeth/anniehedgpeth.github.io/_drafts/sysadvent2019.md

 While some may have read that these 7 years were a sort of sabbatical, my husband Michael knew differently.
 His company at the time was in need of strong product managers and that Chris was looking for a break.
 He took a chance on him first as a technical writer, and soon after Chris flew through the ranks into product management on an important new product within their portfolio.
 He is leading a successful career today in Georgia in product management thanks in large part to the skills he built as an assistant pastor.

-## What does your education say about you?
+## What does one's education say about them?

 Personally, I have gone back and forth with whether or not to lament the fact that I got a film degree.
 If I had to do it all over again, would I?
 I don’t know, but let me tell you what it says about me in hopes that it sparks your curiosity about what other people's non-technical degrees say about them.